BiospinTelkomUniversity/ECG-PROJECT/README.md

 ### Installing

-In this repository, there are two sub File which group based on the folder name
+In this repository, There is two sub file which group based on the folder name

 * [ESP8266](github.com)
 * [Raspberry Pi](github.com)